tdwg/bdq/tg2/_review/docs/guide/users/index.md

 Quality Control to improve data during downstream analysis of aggregated data has other challenges.
 The volume of aggregated data may be large enough to make both examination of the proposed Amendments and reporting of proposed changes to upstream databases of record infeasible.
 Quality Control in the workflow processing of data streams from large scale aggregation may include acceptance of proposals from Amendments into a data stream for downstream analysis.
 This should be done with some care in checking that the proposed amendments are not introducing errors or false precision, and both unamended and amended data should be preserved, with accepted proposals from amendments clearly identifiable as manipulations of the data stream.

-## 4 Using the BDQ Core Quick Reference Guide (non-normative)
+## 4 Using the BDQ Tests Quick Reference Guide (non-normative)

-The [BDQ Core Quick Reference Guide](../../terms/bdqcore/index.md) is a companion to this Guide and lists the Tests with a subset of Test Descriptors.
+The [BDQ Tests Quick Reference Guide](../../terms/bdqtest/index.md) is a companion to this Guide and lists the Tests with a subset of Test Descriptors.
 This subset is intended to provide a quick summary of the nature of each of the Tests that is sufficient of most cases.
 Some Test Descriptors can be used to filter the Tests down to those that may be applicable for an application (Use Case).
 An index is provided for each Test by example UseCase.
 Both SingleRecord Tests (Validations, Amendments, Issues, Measures) and MultiRecord Tests (at this time only Measures that evaluate the output of SingleRecord Validations across a dataset) are included.
-Term definitions with the full set of Test Descriptors can be found in the [BDQ Core Tests and Assertions List of Terms](../../list/bdqcore/index.md).
+Term definitions with the full set of Test Descriptors can be found in the [BDQ Tests and Assertions List of Terms](../../list/bdqtest/index.md).

-While the [BDQ Core Quick Reference Guide](../../terms/bdqcore/index.md) provides a description of each individual BDQ Core Test, Data Quality Reports may vary in how they present results from the execution of these Tests.
+While the [BDQ Tests Quick Reference Guide](../../terms/bdqtest/index.md) provides a description of each individual BDQ Test, Data Quality Reports may vary in how they present results from the execution of these Tests.
 Possible presentations include displaying Test results individually, aggregating counts of results for each Test run over all records in a dataset, and separating results into pre- and post-amendment phases.
 In the latter case, results may be shown for all Validation and Measure Tests run in a pre-amendment phase, then proposals for changes from all Amendment Tests run in an amendment phase, and then results from the same Validation and Measure Tests run in a post-amendment phase as if all proposed changes from the Amendment Tests were evaluated and accepted.
 It is thus important to identify both the Test for which results are being reported, and the context for the report.
 The Quick Reference Guide describes what each Test does independent of this context.

-For each Test, the [BDQ Core Quick Reference Guide](../../terms/bdqcore/index.md) lists ways to identify the Test (**Label:** - the brief human readable means for identifying a Test; **skos:prefLabel:** - the human readable label spelled out in words; **Versioned IRI:** - the means for software to identify the Test).
+For each Test, the [BDQ Tests Quick Reference Guide](../../terms/bdqtest/index.md) lists ways to identify the Test (**Label:** - the brief human readable means for identifying a Test; **skos:prefLabel:** - the human readable label spelled out in words; **Versioned IRI:** - the means for software to identify the Test).
 For each Test, the Quick Reference Guide identifies whether the Test operates on SingleRecords or a MultiRecord (a dataset).
 A brief description of what the Test is intended to do follows, with a more detailed description for implementers, consisting of Specification, InformationElements ActedUpon and Consulted, any Parameters that could change the behavior of the Tests, default values for any bdq:sourceAuthority consulted by the Test, or other parameters.

 Two Examples of Test data input and output are provided to illustrate opposing behaviors of the Test.
 For Validation Tests, one example provides a Response.result="COMPLIANT", the other "NOT_COMPLIANT".
-See the [BDQ Core Implementer's Guide](../implementers/index.md) for information about Test Validation Data.
+See the [BDQ Implementer's Guide](../implementers/index.md) for information about Test Validation Data.

 Each Test lists UseCases describing data quality needs to which each Test is applicable.
 Notes provide additional guidance for understanding Test results and for implementation.

-The definitions of the terms used for the Tests can be found at [Terms used in the Quick Reference Guide to BDQ Core Tests](../../terms/bdqcore/bdqcore_qrg_term_descriptions.md).
+The definitions of the terms used for the Tests can be found at [BDQ Tests Quick Reference Guide](../../terms/bdqtest/bdqtest_qrg_term_descriptions.md).

 ## 5 Time and Time Zones (non-normative)

-Time is not considered in any of the BDQ Core Tests.
+Time is not considered in any of the BDQ Tests.
 There are Use Cases where the time zone is important.
 Dates within a dataset (bdqffdq:MultiRecord) aggregated from multiple sources may have plus or minus one day errors introduced.
 New Tests are required if ignorance of time would make such data unfit for a purpose.
-For further information, see Section [4.2 Time](../../supplement/index.md#42-Time) in [BDQ Core Supplemental Information](../../supplement/index.md).
+For further information, see Section [4.2 Time](../../supplement/index.md#42-Time) in [BDQ Supplemental Information](../../supplement/index.md).
 ## Acronyms

-For a list of Acronyms see [Acronyms](../../intro/index.md#5-acronyms) in the Introduction document.
+A list of Acronyms can be found in the [Acronyms](../../index.md#5-acronyms) section of the Biodiversity Data Quality (BDQ) landing page.

 ## Glossary

-A glossary of terms additional to those in the various namespaces can be found at [Glossary](../../intro/index.md#6-glossary) in the Introduction document.
+A glossary of terms additional to those in the various namespaces can be found in the [Glossary](../../index.md#6-glossary) section of the Biodiversity Data Quality (BDQ) landing page.

 ## References

-The bibliography for BDQ Core is in the [References](../../references/index.md#2-references) document.
+The references for the BDQ standard can be found in the [References](../../index.md#7-references) section of the Biodiversity Data Quality (BDQ) landing page.

-## Cite BDQ Core
+## Cite BDQ

-**To cite BDQ Core in general, use the peer-reviewed article:**
+**To cite BDQ in general, use the peer-reviewed article:**

 Chapman AD, Belbin L, Zermoglio PF, Wieczorek J, Morris PJ, Nicholls M, Rees ER, Veiga AK, Thompson A, Saraiva AM, James SA, Gendreau C,